kaiserpreusse/graphio/README.md

 - create a new Python environment
 - install package dependencies with `pip install -r requirements.txt`
 - install test dependencies with `pip install -r test_requirements.txt`
-- run the script `run_test_local_env.sh`, the script will start two Docker containers with Neo4j and run pytest against the source
+- run the script `run_test_local_env.sh`, the script will start two Docker containers with Neo4j and run pytest against the source files

 ### Run test suite with tox